How to Secure Distributed Filters Under Sensor Attacks: Problem Formulation

-\subsection{System model}
+\subsection{System Model}

-For a sensor network $\mathcal{G}$ under sensor attacks, we illustrate the scenario in Fig. \ref{fig:attack_networks}, in which each senor is equipped with a filter to estimate the system state (see Fig. \ref{fig:diag} for a diagram).
+For a sensor network $\mathcal{G}$ under {FDI attacks}, we illustrate the scenario in Fig.~\ref{fig:attack_networks}, where each senor is equipped with a filter to estimate the system state (see Fig.~\ref{fig:diag} for a diagram).
 The state-space system model is given as follows